 Qualities of a Good Landlord

 Being a good landlord doesn’t mean being only being focused on your rental property.
 You must balance looking after your rental unit and your tenants.
+This involves keeping both of them safe.
 As a new landlord, you might feel intimidated at first.
 Over time, you’ll feel more comfortable and confident in how you can best serve your renters.